codemagic-ci-cd/codemagic-docs/content/publishing/github-release.md

 {{</notebox>}}

 You can control which of the generated artifacts will be uploaded to the created release by defining artifact name glob patterns.
 You can use a specific name e.g. `app-release.apk` or use glob patterns.
-Two patterns `*.apk` and `*.ipa` are added by default, you can delete them.
+Two patterns `*.apk` and `*.ipa` are added by default.
 To add a new pattern, enter the pattern and click **Add**.
-Don't forget to click **Save**.
+Don't forget to click **Save** when you are done.
 Note that you can delete added patterns anytime.

 {{<notebox>}}